Cost to start your small business: What to budget & how to save

 Some digital marketing methods, like social media and content creation (blogging), are budget-friendly ways for businesses to connect with customers.
 It's also quite easy to track the return on investment (ROI) and scale up profitable methods.

-But while digital marketing methods are often cost effective, running entire campaigns can be expensive, especially in competitive industries.
+Digital marketing methods are often cost effective.
+However, running full campaigns can be expensive, especially in competitive industries.

 Required equipment and technology